hbroek/reken/documentation/developer-guide/chapter-4.md

 </html>
 ```

-In this example we create a component `hello`.
+In this example, we create a component called `hello`.
 It defines a `slot` in the `template`.
 The `hello` component is referenced twice with both reference syntaxes.
 The first reference specifies `John` as the slot content.
-The second reference does not specify a `slot` content, and as a result displays the default `slot` content of `World`.
+The second reference does not specify `slot` content and, as a result, displays the default `slot` content of `World`.

 ## 4.18 data-arg-*